1 Introduction

 The route of transmission via Dodona reported by Herodotus was via Carystus in Euboea.
 [101]

 Carystus was a town founded in 1260 BC by Carystus, the son of Scirus, father of Aegeus, who migrated from Salamis.
-Zarex, son of Carystus, married Rhoeo (or Creousa), daughter of Staphylus, son of Ariadne, daughter of Minos, and Anius (or Anion) was born, who became a priest of Delos.
+Zarex, son of Petraeus, son of Carystus, married Rhoeo (or Creousa), daughter of Staphylus, son of Ariadne, daughter of Minos, and Anius (or Anion) was born, who became a priest of Delos.
 [102]

 Also, the route of communication from the land of the Hyperboreans to Delos, as reported by Pausanias, goes through Prasiae in Attica.
 [103]